-Gluhwein, German mulled wine, brings back a lot of memories for me.
-From when I was in Germany as a student, to Christmas time in Edinburgh, it has been a simple treat many a time.
-With gentle spices, it’s wonderfully warming and perfect for colder weather.
+Gluhwein, German mulled wine, is a staple of German Christmas markets and brings back many memories for me.
+With gentle spices, it's wonderfully warming and perfect for colder weather.

 Gluhwein is relatively simple, but such a wonderfully warming drink that's synonymous with this time of year for me.
 But even without those memories, it's something you should try and make a part of your own winter traditions.

 - Plus get more cocktail recipes in the archives.

 Gluhwein - German mulled wine

 - 1 cup red wine 240ml, approx ⅓ bottle

 - 1 cinnamon stick

 - 1 tablespoon sugar plus a little more to taste, as needed

 - 2 tablespoon orange juice